 Life cycle cost analysis (LCCA) is a method of assessing the overall cost of project alternatives.
-It is used to compare the costs of options, assets or workspace designs, allowing selection of the lowest cost option consistent with quality and function.
-Where feasible and consistent with the 2013 Green Building Ordinance, 2010 Energy Efficiency Ordinance, and King County's 2015 Strategic Climate Action Plan (SCAP), LCCA should include the total range of costs over the asset life., including the environmental consequences of investment decisions, e.g., production, transportation, construction, decommissioning, and disposal costs.
+It is used to compare the costs of options, allowing selection of the lowest cost option consistent with quality and function.
+Where feasible and consistent with the 2013 Green Building Ordinance, 2010 Energy Efficiency Ordinance, and King County's 2015 Strategic Climate Action Plan (SCAP), LCCA should include the total range of costs over the asset life.